nxproject/node/docs/README_ROUTES.md

         }
     }
 }
 ```

 This route definition uses two C# modules NX.Engine and NX.Shared.
 Itwill not go
 into detail on what those do at this time, just keep in mind that they make this
 code much simpler.

 The Echo class is based in the RouteClass.
-All of the built in classes are suffixed
+All of the built-in classes are suffixed
 with the word 'Class' to  minimize conflict with other code.

 The class has two items that override the defaults in the RouteClass, **RouteTree**